dojo/framework/docs/en/building/supplemental.md

 }
 ```

-This widget runs the `read-file.block.ts` module at build time, loading the file path passed which gets used as the children in the widget.
+This widget runs the `src/blocks/read-file.ts` module at build time to read the contents of the given file.
+The contents are then used as a text node child within the widget's VDOM output.

 # Conditional code